p4lang/p4app/README.md

 If you run this command, you'll find yourself at a Mininet command prompt. p4app will automatically download a Docker image containing the P4 compiler and tools, compile `simpler_router.p4`, and set up a container with a simulated network you can use to experiment.
-In addition to Mininet itself, you can use `tshark` and the net-tools and nmap suites right out of the box.
+In addition to Mininet itself, you can use `tshark`, `scapy`, and the net-tools and nmap suites right out of the box.

 Mininet isn't the only backend that p4app supports, though.
 Here's another example p4app: